-Emily Sears Sizzles In White Lace Lingerie: ‘Laundry Day’
+Emily Sears Sizzles In White Lace Lingerie: 'Laundry Day'

 Emily Sears was scantily clad in her most recent Instagram snap on Wednesday afternoon.
-The curvaceous blond dropped jaws in the photo as she struck as sexy pose in front of the camera.
+The curvaceous blonde dropped jaws in the photo as she struck a sexy pose in front of the camera.

-In the racy snap, Emily looked hotter than ever as she opted for a semi-sheer, white lace lingerie set.
+In the racy snap, Emily wore a semi-sheer, white lace lingerie set.
 The skimpy bra included a deep neckline that exposed her abundant cleavage.
-The lingerie clung to her chest while flashing her toned arms and shoulders as well.
+The lingerie clung to her chest while revealing her toned arms and shoulders as well.

 The matching panties were cut high over her voluptuous hips and wrapped tightly around her slim midsection while accentuating her muscular thighs.
 Her flat tummy and impressive abs were also on display in the shot.
 She accessorized the look with a ring on her finger.

 Emily stood with one leg crossed in front of the other.
 She pushed her hip out and arched her back.
 She placed one hand on a gray sofa at her side.
-The other rested behind her tilted head as she gave a smoldering stare into the camera.
+The other rested behind her tilted head as she flashed a smoldering stare.

-In the background, a beige wall could be seen.
-A black and white photo was also hung behind her.
-In the caption of the post, Emily revealed that it was her laundry day.
-She also geotagged her location as Los Angeles, California.

-Her long, blond hair was parted in the center.
+Her long blond hair was parted in the center.
 The locks were styled in loose strands that she pushed over one of her shoulders.

 "Wishful looking like that when I'm doing laundry," one follower wrote.